 - LG 55E9

 - LG 77C9

 LG says its 65-inch and 55-inch B9 models will also be getting a G-Sync firmware update.
 As to when this will all happen, I reached out to LG and asked if "this week" meant the firmware upgrades would start arriving today or possibly this weekend (since we're at the tail end of this week).
 I was told they would in fact start arriving today.

 They will show up first to customers in parts of North America, followed by markets in Europe, Asia, Latin America, Africa, the Middle East, and elsewhere before the end of the year.

 Generally speaking, LG's OLED TVs look great for gaming (and other content), and have unrivalled black levels.
-If you can find a Black Friday TV deal on an OLED, we say go for it.
+If you can find a Black Friday TV deal on an OLED or an LG promo code, we say go for it.
 The caveat is that OLED panels are susceptible to burn-in.
 To what extent depends in large part on the type of content.
 Even if an OLED panel does suffer burned in images, it may not be noticeable when viewing normal content.
 Still, it's something to be aware of, especially if you're using one as a monitor.